bmirador/LplSuperPonyUp/README.md

 ### Future Enhancements
 - Room database implementation for offline caching
+- Update all the dependencies to the latest versions
 - Splash screen
 - Custom app icon
 - Specific error messages based on HTTP codes